bcaro/wifilightV2-doc/docs/en_US/tuya.md

 ## Device key and identifier

-Configure the device and enter the key found above as well as the IP address which is the same as that of the gateway.
+Configure the device and enter the localKey found above as well as the IP address which is the same as that of the gateway.
 You must then modify the state of the device with the application provided by the manufacturer of the gateway and consult the logs.
-You will find information like this:
+In the logs, when the device returns its status, you will find information like this:

     Mess: {"dps": {"161": "Esc"}, "cid": "ec1bxxxxxxxx28", "t": 1589301302}

-The cid is to be copied in the device identifier field of the plugin (without the "").
+The cid is to be copied in the device devId field of the plugin (without the " ").
 It is this which makes it possible to distinguish 2 devices connected to the gateway.

 Note: if the device does not return its status, the cid cannot be found in the logs.
 Experts will be able to find the dps and the cid as they are displayed next to the localKey during the find procedure, they are right next to it.
 The cid is named nodeId in the packages of the Smartlife app.